iVapor/book/README.md

 # book
-I add all book code here.
-So I can learn code across devices
+I collect all books' sample code here.
+So I can learn coding across devices.
+Hope it helps you too.